What’s Your Offer?

 How KRG Staffing Doubled its Appointment Rates

 I want to wrap up this article by sharing a real life case study from one of our clients.
-KRG Staffing is a one-and-a-half year-old temporary staffing and direct placement firm in upstate New York.
-Up until mid-August, they had been prospecting the same way most staffing firms do, with a combination of introductory letters and cold calls.
+KRG Staffing is a temporary staffing and direct placement firm in upstate New York.
+They started prospecting the same way most staffing firms do, with a combination of introductory letters and cold calls.
 As you would expect, most of their efforts resulted in the typical responses: “We’re happy with our current vendors,” “We don’t use staffing,” “We’re not hiring,” etc.

 - 590 Phone call attempts